 Most recent book: Miriam's Well: A Modern Day Exodus

 Writing midrash is a way to circle the fire where history, culture, and mythology meet in search of vital truths and callings.
 In Caryn's first book, Lot's Wife, a collection of poems, to her most recent, the novel Miriam's Well, and in other writing, she has explored the edges of midrash to unearth insights, images, and guiding stories from what lies beneath Jewish myths and mythic characters.
-In this reading and discussion, including excerpts of her own and others' writing, she'll share what led her to the brambled trails, underground rivers, and wide fields of midrash, and how the journey, like any spiritual and artistic practice, has been one of continually unfolding mysteries, discoveries, and most of all, questions.
+She'll also explore writing Jewish in Kansas, and how amplifying our stories can help shift limiting myths about what it means to be a Kansas writer or a "a Yid in the Mid," a Jewish writer in the heartland.
+In this reading and discussion, including excerpts of her writing, she'll share what led her to the brambled trails, underground rivers, and wide fields of midrash, and how the journey, like any spiritual and artistic practice, has been one of continually unfolding mysteries, discoveries, and most of all, questions.

 Caryn Mirriam-Goldberg, 2009-13 Kansas Poet Laureate, is a poet, writer, and founder of Transformative Language Arts at Goddard College, where she teaches.
 Author of more than 20 books of poetry, fiction, memoirs, and anthologies, her most recent books include the novel Miriam's Well.
 Caryn leads writing workshops widely, offers one-on-one writing coaching, and roams the prairies as a visiting scholar. www.CarynMirriamGoldberg.com